-Mingun temple is an uncompleted stupa began in 1790 by King Bodawpaya.
-It was not completed, as an astrologer claiming that after the temple is finished, the king would die.
-If completed, the stupa would have been the world's largest at 150 m (490 ft).
-The earthquake of March 23, 1839 led to huge cracks on the structure.
-Like many Myanmar's large pagodas, pondaw paya (working model) of the stupa is situated nearby.
+Mingun temple's construction was started in 1790 but was not completed, as a royal astrologer claimed that after finishing the temple King Bodawpaya would die.
+If completed, the stupa (mound-like religious structure) would have been the world's largest - wit hheigth 150 m (490 ft).
+The earthquake of March 1839 caused huge cracks in the building.
+Like many of Burma's large pagodas, working model of the uncompleted building is located nearby.

-King Bodawpaya had a gigantic bell cast to go with the huge stupa.
-Mingun Bell weighs 90 tons, and is currently the world's largest ringing bell.
-In Burmese measurement, the weight of the bell is 55,555 viss/peiktha (1 viss equals 1.63 kg), handed down as mnemonic "Min Hpyu Hman Hman Pyaw", with consonants that represent the number 5 in Burmese numerology and astronomy.
+King Bodawpaya had a gigantic bell cast for the huge temple.
+Mingun Bell weighs 90 tons, and is currently ranked world's largest ringing bell.
+In Burmese measurement, it weighs 55,555 peiktha, representing the importance of number 5 in Burmese numerology and astronomy.

 Highlights: Unfinished pagoda